 JJ is such a trouble hand that most beginners actually even hate having it dealt to them.

-All of these players get a twinge of excitement when they see the pair of jacks they've been dealt, knowing they're holding a top 5 hand.
+Still, most players get a twinge of excitement when they see a pair of pocket jacks knowing they're holding a top 5 hand.

-Occasionally beginners open-push the hand, unwilling to make any decisions.
+Occasionally beginners open-shove the hand, unwilling to make any decisions.
 This is obviously a flawed approach - although the logic used to make the move seems solid.

 The sole exception to this will be the rare times you get a player making the call with A-K (or even A-Q).
 In the long run the win-loss ratio of JJ against A-K about evens out, making this scenario moot in this context.

 - Poker Trouble Spots: Are You Way Ahead or Way Behind?